AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 * Static predicates can be used in more contexts

-   - Thus restrictions on content to make that possible
+   - More restrictions on content
+   - Can be used in places Dynamic Predicates cannot

 * Dynamic predicates have more expressive power

    - Fewer restrictions on content
-   - But cannot be used in all possible contexts
+   - Not as widely available

 ----------------------------
 Subtype Predicate Examples